nntran/rpi-k8s-cluster/README.md

 ### 1. Install Ubuntu Server OS for all nodes

-I use the [Raspberry Imager](https://www.raspberrypi.com/software/) tool to install the Ubuntu 20.04.4 LTS 64 on each micro sd card.
+There are several methods and tools to install Linux OS on a SD card for RPI.
+We will use the [Raspberry Imager](https://www.raspberrypi.com/software/) tool to install the Ubuntu Server 20.04.4 LTS 64 on each micro SD card of our RPI cluster.

 ![](docs/rpi-imager-2.png)